bbreton3/stablelm-zephyr-serverless/README.md

 Copy code
 curl -X 'GET' \
   'https://[CLOUD_RUN_SERVICE_URL]/complete?user=Hello%20there'
-Local Setup
+# Local Setup
 To run the service locally, ensure you have Docker installed.
-Build the Docker image using the provided Dockerfile and run it:

-bash
-Copy code
-docker build -t chatbot-service . docker run -p 8000:8000 chatbot-service
+Build the Docker image using the provided Dockerfile and run it, because I use openblas for CPU inference, you might need to run it with the x86_64 architecture if you are on a apple silicon machine. docker build -t chatbot-service . docker run -p 8000:8000 chatbot-service
 Access the service at http://localhost:8000.